kj4ezj/echo-eval/README.md

 ***
-**_Legal notice_**
+> **_Legal Notice_**
-This repo contains assets created in collaboration with a large language model, machine learning algorithm, or weak artificial intelligence (AI).
+> This repo contains assets created in collaboration with a large language model, machine learning algorithm, or weak artificial intelligence (AI).
 This notice is required in some countries.